pavankalyant/Login_Page_Using_React/README.md

 # Getting Started
 To get started with this project, follow the steps below:

-1.Ensure that Node.js and npm are installed on your machine.
+1. Ensure that Node.js and npm are installed on your machine.
 You can download and install them from Node.js.
 Remember to configure the necessary environment variables after installation.
-2.Clone the repository.
+2. Clone the repository.
-3.Open the cloned project folder in your preferred terminal and run: npm install to install all dependencies.
+3. Open the cloned project folder in your preferred terminal and run: npm install to install all dependencies.
-4.Once the installation is complete, run: npm run dev to start the development server.
+4. Once the installation is complete, run: npm run dev to start the development server.